Brand loyalty: It’s the biggest factor of your brand’s success.

 Brand esteem or goodwill is customers’ respect for and attraction to a particular brand.
 It’s not to be confused with brand awareness or familiarity, which is the level of recognition of a brand.
 While a brand might be well known (a good thing), it may not in fact be well regarded (not a good thing).
 Brand esteem is about the favorable sentiment toward a brand.

 You can use a series of questions to distinguish brand awareness from brand esteem:

 A customer’s perceived quality of a brand is their opinion of a particular product’s, service’s or brand’s ability to fulfill his or her expectations:

 Closely related is perceived value, which is a consumer’s opinion of a product’s value to him or her specifically.

-For example, a person may view Tesla Motors as a brand that produces innovative, attractive electric vehicles that amaze and delight and would rate perceived quality quite high.
-However, if that same person considers the price tag to be a bit too steep, the perceived value may be low for her or him specifically.
+For example, a person might view Tesla Motors as a brand that produces innovative, attractive electric vehicles that amaze and delight and would rate perceived quality quite high.
+However, if that same person considers the price tag to be a bit too steep, the perceived value might be low for her or him specifically.

 Here are some brand loyalty survey question examples that measure perceived value:

 Finding out how loyal customers feel toward your brand is important, but digging deeper for insights on what specifically contributes to that loyalty is important too.
 Read more about managing and strengthening your brand on our branding resource page, and access expert-certified branding survey templates.